builtfor-dev/Our-GTM-Playbook/README.md

 - Founders of early to mid-stage SaaS developer tools
 - Typically pre-seed to Series A (potentially early Series B)
 - Often have strong technical backgrounds but limited marketing experience
-- Focused on AI/ML, Developer Productivity, or Low-Code tools
+- Focused on AI/ML or Developer Productivity

 ## Solution